jerabaul29/PaddleAndUltrasonicGauges/Readme.md

 # Automatic wave experiences

 Some code used for performing automatic experiences about wave propagation in grease ice.
+If you use some of this content, please cite our article using this code:

+*Experiments on wave propagation in grease ice: combined wave gauges and PIV measurements*, Jean Rabault, Graig Sutherland, Atle Jensen, Kai H Christensen, Aleksey Marchenko, ArXiv (2018).

 ## Content